Podcasts for Church Leaders (2022 Edition)

 Many will know and trust 9Marks and their resources to help church leaders and church members see what a biblical church looks like – and to help them become one.

 If that is you, then Pastors Talk should be on your podcast feed for sure.
-It’s a weekly show (running for more than four years now) with a discussion between Jonathan Leeman (Editorial Director) and Mark Dever (President) on all sorts of topics and questions to do with church ministry.
+It’s a weekly show (running for more than six years now) with a discussion between Jonathan Leeman (Editorial Director) and Mark Dever (President) on all sorts of topics and questions to do with church ministry.

-You’ll get to know a bit more of their personality as they carefully address different topics and sometimes disagree or have different experiences.
+You’ll get to know a bit more of their personality as they careful address different topics and sometimes disagree or have different experiences.
 It’s a great show and will be very helpful to start conversations in your leadership team.

 - Joel Murray (Communications and Media Officer)